In Honor Of Ivanka's Birthday, Here Are Our Favorite Moments From The Past Year

 8. When she had a chance to work with Democrats to craft a paid family leave law that goes beyond parental leave, but instead put her support behind a policy that falls short.

-9. After promoting one of her father's "hire American" initiatives, Ivanka was widely criticized because her brand's clothing is made overseas.
+9. After promoting one of her father's "hire American" initiatives, Ivanka was widely criticised because her brand's clothing is made overseas.
 She could have addressed the controversy, but chose to say nothing.

-11. When the Trump administration capitalized on the murder of 20-year-old Mollie Tibbetts as an excuse to campaign for tough immigration laws.
+11. When the Trump administration capitalised on the murder of 20-year-old Mollie Tibbetts as an excuse to campaign for tough immigration laws.

 12. She could have taken a position on the nomination of Justice Brett Kavanaugh; instead, she reportedly told her father to drop him behind the scenes but then took up support again, calling him a "good man."
 Even without taking a side in the Kavanaugh debate, she could have addressed the survivors who poured their hearts out protesting his nomination and the bravery of Dr. Christine Blasey Ford.